 Cahersiveen

-Enjoy the Beentee looped hike above the town or take to the Pilgrim mountain of Cnoc na dTobar at 690mts high.
+Take to the trails and enjoy the Beentee looped hike above the town or, if feeling adventurous, venture up to the Pilgrim mountain of Cnoc na dTobar at 690 metres high.

 Finally, why not complete your Ring of Kerry by detouring off the N70 at Cahersiveen and go the inland route via Bealach Oisin and Ballaghbeama Passes.
 This ancient road way cuts through the heart of the Ring of Kerry to Glencar, then travels under the McGillycuddy Reeks to the Gap of Dunloe and finally back to Killarney.
 This is one of our favourite cycling days on our Ring of Kerry Self-Guiding Cycle Holiday.